 To reinstate Christ Church Cathedral, as an awe-inspiring symbol of life, regeneration and healing, and as a testament to what can be achieved by people working together.

-Physical stabilisation is planned to begin in April 2020 (subject to approvals) and will take between 18 and 24 months.
+Work is underway to stabilise the Cathedral and this will take between 18 and 24 months.

 Physical reinstatement of the main Cathedral can start once the structure is stabilised.